gleechi/gleechi.github.io/pages/1.6.0/knowledge/object_articulation.md

 | Two Stage | {% include tooltip.html tooltip="StateAffordance" text="state affordance" %}: When released, bounce to the highest and lowest discrete state in an alternating order | for 1-dof joint |
 | Snaps | {% include tooltip.html tooltip="StateAffordance" text="state affordance" %}: When released, snap to the closest discrete state | for 1-dof joint and 2-dof Planar joint |

+## Simulating Heavy Object
+Objects with heavy weight should not be so easily lifted like lifting air.
+To simulate this "heavy lifting" effect, VG offers two options.

-## Dual Hands Only
+### Dual Hands Only

 This is a miscellaneous parameter to enforce an object can only be moved when grasped by more than one hands.

-The purpose of this feature is to "simulate" a heavy object that need more hands to be moved.
-This option applies to both {% include tooltip.html tooltip="PhysicalObject" text="physical objects" %} and non-physical objects.
+The purpose of this feature is to "simulate" a heavy object that needs more hands to be moved.

+### Simulated Weight

+Another option is to add a simulated weight to the object.
+This weight is in unit of kilogram, however it does not engage in physical simulation through physics engine.
+If a non-zero weight (>0) is entered here, VG will apply a slower lifting effect with the duration proportional to the entered weight.

+{% include callout.html content="**Dual Hands Only** and **Simulated Weight** can be used individually or combined.
+And they applies to both physical and non-physical objects.
+Note that in the cases of physical objects, the simulated weight has nothing to do with the mass of Rigidbody or Articulatio Body.  " %}

 ## Graphical User Interface